Home ยป Dinner ยป Traditional Irish Lamb Stew

 For years, I served corned beef and cabbage, always a favorite, and then to mix it up a bit, we began serving salmon, always a traditional Irish choice.

-Irish Lamb Stew Ingredients
+Irish Lamb Stew Key Ingredients

-• Lamb, chopped into bite-size pieces
+• Lamb, shoulder or leg of lamb, chopped into bite-size pieces

 • Onions, thickly sliced